radhika1999/Rescue.Help.Spread/README.md

 Application for flood risk management

 App options to prepare for natural disaster floods:
 Early warning systems are increasingly considered to be an integral component of any disaster preparedness.
-Several countries have significantly reduced deaths by developing effective early warning systems.
+Several countries have significantly reduced death tolls by developing effective early warning systems.
 Although it can’t prevent all damages but can reduce the losses of lives to some extent.
 Our main focus is on losses due to floods like the one that recently occurred in Kerala, India.
 This heavy flooding has caused the deaths of at least 360 people and had been one of the worst natural disaster to strike the Southern Indian state in decades.
 The main reason of this becoming so bad was failure of India’s Central Water Commission to introduce a flood forecasting system to issue warnings.
 *App idea that we can use: